How to Pick The Best Resume FormatEssential résumé writing guide October 19, 2022 ·

 - Shines a light on technical and soft skills

-- Your inexperience in actual job roles can looks quite obvious
+- Your inexperience in actual job roles can look quite obvious

 - Most recruiters won’t have worked with the format before